valheimPlus/ValheimPlus/README.md

 * Modify the Guardian buff duration, cooldown and animation.
 * Disable tutorials from Valkyrie.
 * Modify velocity and accuracy of projectiles from bows and javelins including a option to scale it with skill level.
+* Option to sleep without setting your spawn point.

 ### Player Hud